 It was also noted that Icodec had a favorable side effect profile compared to insulin glargine as the number of hypoglycemic episodes was few compared to Insulin Icodec.

 The glucose-lowering effects of Icodec after 26 weeks were better than Insulin Glargine.
-This was with the added benefits of fewer side effects, especially hypoglycemia.
+This was with the added benefit of fewer side effects, especially hypoglycemia.

 In addition, once-weekly insulin is an easy option for people who travel most of the time, have a busy schedule, hectic routine, and have poor medication compliance.